renvins/serverpulse/README.md

     Open your browser and navigate to `http://localhost:8086`.
 Complete the initial InfluxDB setup if it's your first time launching it (create a user, password, and initial organization - you can use `my-org` as the organization name for consistency with the configuration files).

 3.  **Create the Bucket:**
-    Within the InfluxDB user interface, create a new **Bucket** named `metrics_db`.
+    Within the InfluxDB user interface, create a new **Bucket** named `metrics_db` (if it doesn't already exist from previous attempts).
 All metrics collected by the plugin will be stored here.

 4.  **Generate an API Token:**
     Still in the InfluxDB UI, go to the API Tokens section and generate a new token.
 Ensure this token has **Read** and **Write** permissions for the `metrics_db` bucket.
 Copy this token; you'll need it in the next step. **Treat this token like a password; do not share it publicly.**

 5.  **Update Configuration Files:**
     You need to configure both Grafana and the ServerPulse plugin:
     * **Grafana Datasource Configuration:** Edit the file `infra/grafana/provisioning/datasources/influx.yml`.
-Replace `my-token` with the InfluxDB API token you generated. *(Restart Docker containers if they are already running: `docker compose down && docker compose up -d`)*.
+Replace `my-token` with the InfluxDB API token you generated. **You must restart the Docker containers (`docker compose down && docker compose up -d`) for this change to take effect.**
     * **Plugin Configuration (`config.yml`):**
-        * **Location:** The primary configuration file for the plugin is `config.yml`.
-You can edit the template at `plugin/src/main/resources/config.yml` *before* building.
-However, the recommended method for users is to let the plugin generate the file on the first run in the server's `plugins/ServerPulse/` directory, then edit that generated file.
+        * **Location:** The primary configuration file is `config.yml`.
+While you can edit the template at `plugin/src/main/resources/config.yml` before building, the standard way is to let the plugin generate the file on its first run inside your server's `plugins/ServerPulse/` directory, and then edit the *generated* file.
         * **InfluxDB Token:** Replace `my-token` under `metrics.influxdb` with your InfluxDB API token.
         * **Server Tag:** **Crucially, change the default `server: "bed1"` tag under `metrics.tags`** to reflect the actual name of your server (e.g., `server: "survival-1"`, `server: "lobby"`).
 This is essential for distinguishing metrics if you monitor multiple servers.
         * **Custom Tags:** You can add **additional custom tags** under `metrics.tags` as key-value pairs (e.g., `region: "eu"`, `network: "main"`).
 These tags will be attached to every metric sent to InfluxDB and can be used for filtering and grouping in Grafana.
 Example: